 Nassau was a major hotspot for pirate activity, and you can immerse yourself in a truly interactive pirate experience at Pirates of Nassau, a museum dedicated to the era.
 There you can explore a wharf at nighttime as pirates sing, drink, and make merry around you.
 Tour life-size pirate ship models, take a look at recovered pirate artifacts, and watch dramatized interactions between famous pirates like Anne Bonny and Mary Read!
 The museum is found in Downtown Nassau and comes complete with a gift shop where you can purchase pirate-themed memorabilia.

-Expert tip: Couples can stay at an all-inclusive resort in Nassau like Sandals Royal Bahamian if they want to be close to pirate-themed attractions in Downtown Nassau.
+Expert tip: Stay at an all-inclusive resort in Nassau like Sandals Royal Bahamian if you want to be close to pirate-themed attractions in Downtown Nassau.
 The best part?
-You can drink and be merry (just like a pirate!) with unlimited cocktails and nightly entertainment once you are done.
+You can eat, drink and be merry (just like a pirate!) with food and drinks included and day and night entertainment too!

-Jamaica is one of the best places to stay if you are interested in learning about pirates.
-Some of the best all-inclusive resorts in Jamaica are near popular pirate attractions, which makes it easier for you to set up tours to these areas.
-At Beaches Resorts, kids have additional opportunities to join in on the pirate fun thanks to the on-property Pirates Island Waterpark.
-They can have fun being pirates for the day on every day of their amazing Caribbean vacation!
+If you're planning on spending your vacation in Jamaica, you'll be happy to know that some of the best all-inclusive resorts in Jamaica are near popular pirate attractions.
+This can make it a whole lot easier to set up tours to these areas.
+At Beaches Resorts, kids can join in on the pirate fun thanks to the on-property Pirates Island Waterpark.
+They can have fun being pirates for the day on every day of their amazing Caribbean getaway!